Top 10 Do’s and Don’ts at the Workplace

 5. Don’t use multiple exclamations or emojis in your emails

 This depends on the type of environment you are working in, but most of the places expect a formal email that does not contain multiple exclamations or emojis.
 If you are starting new, and even if your supervisors seem relaxed about the emails, it is always better to be professional and clearly concisely state your point.
-You do not have to be serious all the time, but as you understand how things work out in your workplace, you can draft emails accordingly.
+You do not always have to be serious, but as you understand how things work out in your workplace, you can draft emails accordingly.

 6. Don’t be afraid to ask questions